MohamedSabith97/Functional-Doc_HRM/New_Format.md

 > ## **[Final Settlement](#employee-retirement):**

-User initiate the request for **Employee Retirement** process from case and task management.
-In this stage, Settlement process will begins to
+Final settlement is initiated from case and Task management by user or customer, and then payment is completes in Finance portal. once the payment is completed in finance portal. then settlement process will be complete.

 | [Requested](#requested-4)  > [Clearance Process](#clearance-process) > [Approval](#approval-3) > [Client _ Confirmation](#client_confirmation-1) > [Payment](#payment-3) > [Client Rejection](#client-rejection-1) > [Complete](#complete-3) |